New Hampshire

 New Hampshire Data Privacy Laws: Consumer Rights Guide (2026)

-Under RSA 507-H:2, the law applies to entities that conduct business in New Hampshire or produce products and services targeted at New Hampshire residents AND meet one of these thresholds:
+Under RSA 507-H:2, the law applies to any person or entity that conducts business in New Hampshire or produces products or services targeted at New Hampshire residents, AND meets at least one of these thresholds during a calendar year:

-- Threshold 2: Control or process the personal data of 10,000 or more unique New Hampshire consumers AND derive more than 25% of gross revenue from the sale of personal data
+- Threshold 2: Controlled or processed the personal data of 10,000 or more unique New Hampshire consumers AND derived more than 25 percent of gross revenue from the sale of personal data

-Payment transaction data is specifically excluded from these threshold calculations.
+These are among the lowest thresholds of any state with a comprehensive privacy law.
+Payment transaction data is excluded from threshold calculations.

 - State and municipal government bodies